OpenDataServices/TagLifter/DesignNotes.md

 # TagLifter

-Tag Lifter takes a spreadsheet of data, marked up with #tag headings for columns, and converts this to a Linked Data graph based on an ontology.
+Tag Lifter takes a spreadsheet of data, marked up with #tag headings for columns, and converts this to a Linked Data graph based on an [OWL ontology](https://en.wikipedia.org/wiki/Web_Ontology_Language).

 Tags may take the following forms: